pranav-wadge/odoo-deploy/Readme.txt

 kubectl get pods

-Expected:
+Expected output:

 postgres-xxxxx   1/1   Running

-Check services and storage:
+Check storage and service:

-kubectl get svc
 kubectl get pvc
+kubectl get svc postgres

-⚠️ Step 2: Initialize Database (RUN ONCE)
+⚠️ Step 2: Initialize Odoo Database (RUN ONCE)

-IMPORTANT
+❗ IMPORTANT

-This step is required only once per database.
+This step is required only once when the database is new.

-❌ Do NOT run this on every restart
+❌ Do NOT run this on every restart.
-✅ Run only when the database is new or empty

 Why this is needed